 For almost two years, my daughter has gone through periods of near-obsession about space.
 Each time she has renewed interest in the topic, there’s always a very specific focus.
-For this space science experiment, we were very interested in learning all about the moon.
+For this making craters space science experiment, we were very interested in learning all about the moon.

-Space Science Experiment
+Making Craters Science Experiment

 - small container or cake tray